SawsanYusuf/Road-Accident-Analysis/README.md

 * Primary KPI's - Total Casualties by Accident Severity for Current Year and YoY Growth.
 * Secondary KPI's - Total Casualties with respect to Vehicle Type for Current Year and YoY Growth.
+* Casualties by Road Surface for Current year.

-* Casualties by Road Type for Current Year and YoY Growth.
+* Casualties by Road Type for Current Year.
-* Current Year Casualties by Area/Location
+* Casualties by Weather Conditions for Current year.
-* Total Casualties and Total Accident by Location
+* Total Casualties and Total Accident by Location for current year.